wappulehti-apy/userlocation-api/README.md

 # User Location API
+.. project-description-start

 An API built to serve two purposes:

 * Serving user location data for use in a map
-* Allowing messag exchange between users and clients
+* Allowing message exchange between users and clients

 A proven example use case is listing locations of sellers on a hyperlocal map, and allowing customers (clients) to request a callback phonecall from a user of their choice.
 A fully working system requires an additional way of relying messages to and from clients, that is implemented as a webhook.
 The webhook is called by the User Location API.

+.. project-description-end
 ## Documentation

 API reference is available in the [project docs](https://wappulehti-apy.github.io/userlocation-api/index.html).